ethanlipson/PyLX-16A/documentation.md

 None

 #### Possible Errors
-If the servo's current angle plus `relAngle` is out of range, or if `time` is out range, a `ServoError` will be raised.
+If the servo's current angle plus `relAngle` is outside of the bounds set by `LX16A.angleLimitWrite`, or if `time` is out range, a `ServoError` will be raised.

 ### LX16A.moveStart()
-Rotates the servo by the angle specified by LX16A.moveTimeWaitWrite, or by the the angle specified by moveTimeWaitWriteRel (relative to the servo's currenet angle), over the specified time.
+Rotates the servo by the angle specified by LX16A.moveTimeWaitWrite, or by the the angle specified by moveTimeWaitWriteRel (relative to the servo's current angle), over the specified time.

 #### Parameters
 None